rawebone/to.phar/README.md

 Project Status & Building
 -------------------------

-The project is self hosting and the current build is in the 'builds' folder.
+The project is currently suffering from a problem self compiling, but this shouldn't take too long to resolve.

 To make your own copy from source, do the following:

     cd ./src
     chmod +x to.phar.php
-    ./to.phar.php -o ../builds/to.phar -s to.phar.php -f lib/ToPhar/CommandLine.php
+    php to.phar.php -o ../builds/to.phar -s stub.php -a to.phar -f to.phar.php,lib/ToPhar/CommandLine.php
     chmod +x ../builds/to.phar